AlphaActual/navigate-me/README.md

 - page "Active route" (TO DO)
 - Use Case Diagram
 - Class Diagram
-- Prikaz pozicije na temelju geolokacije (TO DO)
+- prikaz pozicije na temelju geolokacije (TO DO)
-- Praćenje pozicije i usmjeravanje ka sljedećem waypointu (TO DO)
+- praćenje pozicije i usmjeravanje ka sljedećem waypointu (TO DO)
 - izračun ETA (Estimated time of arrival) i drugih parametara putovanja (TO DO)
 - pull requests test